sodiumoxide/sodiumoxide/CONTRIBUTING.md

 their personal fork and create pull requests to bring those changes into the source repository.

-Unless the changes are fairly minor (like documentation changes or tiny patches), we require PRs to relevant issues.
+Ensure that your changes conform to how the rest of the crate is written and follows a similar API, patterns, namings & other conventions.

+Your changes should contain real vectors from the underlying library along with sanity tests in Rust.

-Please open PRs against branch:
+Please open PRs against `master` branch.
-* `master` when making non-breaking changes
-* `breaking` when your changes alter the public API in a breaking manner

-If the pull request is still a work in progress, prepend`[WIP] ` in your title. `WIP bot` will make sure that the PR doesn't accidentally get merged.
+If the pull request is still a work in progress, prepend`[WIP] ` in your title.

 When you feel that the PR is ready, please ping one of the maintainers so they can review your changes.